GameBrief · Guides

 Subnautica 2

-Unknown Worlds Entertainment · Krafton
+Unknown Worlds Entertainment · Unknown Worlds Entertainment

-All six Subnautica 2 biomes are confirmed at Early Access launch — and the depth ranges, threat levels, and Leviathan placements across those zones are not well-documented anywhere yet.
+All six Subnautica 2 biomes are confirmed at Early Access launch: and the depth ranges, threat levels, and Leviathan placements across those zones are not well-documented anywhere yet.
 This guide maps all of them.

 TL;DR: Six biomes at EA launch, ranging from 0m (Sparse Plains) to 1,200m (Thermal Spires).
 The Collector Leviathan is in the starting zone but won't aggro near spawn.
 The Thermal Spires are the most dangerous biome.
-Visit the Overgrown Ruins before rushing chapter 1 — it has story-relevant scan points most players skip.
+Visit the Overgrown Ruins before rushing chapter 1: it has story-relevant scan points most players skip.

 Subnautica 2 structures its biomes primarily around depth rather than horizontal distance.
 The deeper you go, the more dangerous the environment becomes, the more specialized your equipment needs to be, and the harder it is to scan creatures without losing your life in the process.

 The pattern follows the franchise's established logic: start in shallower, more forgiving terrain; gather enough resources and research to survive the pressure differential; descend into progressively hostile territory.
 What Subnautica 2 adds is a DNA modification system tied directly to creature encounters across biomes.
 Each biome's fauna offers distinct modification unlocks.
-Skipping a biome isn't just an exploration gap — it's a build gap.
+Skipping a biome isn't just an exploration gap: it's a build gap.

 This matters because the temptation, especially in co-op, is to push the story as fast as possible.
 The biome structure punishes that approach in chapter 1.
 Players who sprint through Sparse Plains into the story's next objective will arrive at the Thermal Spires without the hull sections needed to survive 1,200m depth, and without the DNA modifications that simplify the creatures they'll encounter there.

-The recommended approach — and the one that matches how Unknown Worlds structured chapter 1's progression — is to treat each biome as a discrete research tier before descending to the next.
+The recommended approach (and the one that matches how Unknown Worlds structured chapter 1's progression) is to treat each biome as a discrete research tier before descending to the next.

-Each biome has a resource density pattern — the kelp forest is the fastest early-game farming zone.
+Each biome has a resource density pattern: the kelp forest is the fastest early-game farming zone.

 | Biome | Depth Range | Threat (1-5) | Key Feature |